kdszafranski/jquery-effects-bootstrap-murray/README.md

 ## Selecting Murrays
 Includes logic to allow the user to click on a murray image and select it.
 This demonstrates how we would store data on each image element in the DOM and use it to set a 'selected' and therefore track multiple values with .data().

+This could then be used to target a specific image to use effects on.

     function selectMurray() {
     	var selected = $(this).data('id');